 You should only marry someone that you want to marry.
 In other words, you have taken into consideration the points above and more, and overall you really want to marry this person.
 He/she is compatible, you communicate well with each other, etc. You now believe that he/she is the one and that you want to spend the rest of your life together.

 Don’t allow yourself to be pressured into marrying someone either by family, friends, or time.
 You may, for example, feel that being with the same person for several years means that you have to get married.
 No. You get married when you want to get married not because someone is forcing you too.
 You are the one that will have to live with your spouse and it is therefore up to you to ensure that you select a spouse that is “the one.”

 Other Things To Consider

 If I was to explain everything that I think is important in determining who you should marry, then this would be a book.
 Hmm.
 Perhaps we have something here.
 Anyway, let me just list some other things that you should consider when deciding who you should marry, or more precisely if the person that you are with now is “The One.”

 - Listen between the lines.
-You can gain a lot about the disposition about people by trying to determine what they are really saying or doing, apart what they expose to you and others.
+You can gain a lot about the disposition of people by trying to determine what they are really saying or doing, apart from what they expose to you and others.
 The Bible says, “As a man thinks in his heart, so is he.”
 He or she may be nice about a particular thing, but inside they hate it, and paying attention to their posture, undertones, and expressions, may reveal or give a glimpse of the truth.

 - How much sex in the past?
 This could affect their expectations towards you sexually or it could be baggage that may be dragged into the marriage.